-Our results for the optimal error rate in the l{∞} -norm lead to support recovery consistency, without the incoherence condition required by Wytock and Kolter (2013).
-Note that some existing works also do not require the incoherence condition, but there are important differences between the respective results.
-The results for the smoothly clipped absolute deviations (SCAD) penalty in Fan and Li (2001) are valid for only one of the local solutions, whereas our results ascertain the consistency for all solutions.
-The results of Cai, Liu and Luo (2011) are applicable only to unconditional graphical models, and are not directly applicable to settings with covariates that use the GCRF model, which is quite different from unconditional graphical models.
+Our results on optimal error rate in l{∞} norm lead to support recovery consistency, without the incoherence condition required by Wytock and Kolter (2013).
+We would like to note that some of the existing works also do not require the incoherence condition but there are important distinctions of our results.
+The results for SCAD in Fan and Li (2001) are valid only for one of the local solutions whereas our results ascertain the consistency for all solutions.
+The results of Cai et al. (2011) are applicable only to the unconditional graphical models and are not directly applicable to the setting with covariates using Gaussian conditional random field model (GCRF), which is quite different from unconditional graphical models.

-Note that the symbols used in our theorems and proofs do not represent fixed constants, and may vary with n, unless otherwise specified.
-We drop the subscript n from symbols; otherwise, we would write $p = p_n$, and $\Phi^0 = \Phi_n^0$.
-Our notation is similar to that used in Loh and Wainwright (2017).
+We would like to emphasize that the symbols used in our theorems and proofs do not represent fixed constants and may vary with n, unless otherwise specified.
+We basically drop the subscript n from symbols, otherwise we would write $p = p_n$, $\Phi^0 = \Phi_n^0$; our notation is similar to the one used in Loh and Wainwright (2017).
 In particular, this implies that the minimum and maximum nonzero entries of the true parameters can depend on the sample size.
-Note that K is upper bounded by the maximum variance of all variables.
-Therefore, K can be upper bounded by a fixed constant not depending on n if the the variances of the covariates and the response variables are upper bounded.
+Note that K is upper bounded by the maximum variance of all the variables and so K can be upper bounded by a fixed constant not depending on n if the the variances of all the covariates and the response variables are upper bounded.

-3.1.
-Preliminary results
+3.1 Some preliminary results